Engaeyum Eppothum

-The film illustrates two love stories—one set against the backdrop of Chennai and the other in Tiruchi—which join in the climax.
+The film illustrates two love stories—one set against the backdrop of Chennai and the other in Trichy—which is mixed up in the climax.
 The film released on 16 September 2011, to very positive reviews, going on to become a critical and commercial success.
 The film was dubbed into Telugu as Journey and released on 16 December 2011.
-The film was later remade into Kannada as Endendu Ninagagi and in Bengali as Bojhena Shey Bojhena.
+It was later remade into Kannada as Endendu Ninagagi in 2014 and in Bengali as Bojhena Shey Bojhena in 2012.